Types of Algae Found in Pools and How to Remove Them

 • Presence of organic debris like leaves or dirt

-• Chlorine Shock: Use a chlorine shock to significantly raise chlorine levels and kill the algae.
+• Chlorine Shock: Use chlorine shock to significantly raise chlorine levels and kill algae.

 • Brushing: Scrub affected areas with a stiff pool brush to remove algae from surfaces.